SAP-samples/cloud-extension-sales-middleware/README.md

 ## Design Architecture Diagrams
-Sales middleware use case running on SAP Business Technology Platform using Kyma Runtime(on top of K8S).
+Sales middleware use case running on SAP Business Technology Platform using Kyma Runtime.

 High Level Target Design which is including mobile application being out of scope of this use case, but is included to show the full communication.